 The design and build quality is 100% GoPro, it’s a solid device with a good weight and perfectly designed for the action camera market.
-It feels tough and robust and although it’s not sold as waterproof, or even water resistant, you can tell by the rubberised feel that it will stand up to a little more than the odd rain shower.
-The finish is a mixture of hard durable plastic and rubberised textured grip, adding to the aesthetic as well as functional quality of the grip.
+It feels tough and robust and although it’s not sold as waterproof, or even water-resistant, you can tell by the rubberised feel that it will stand up to a little more than the odd rain shower.
+The finish is a mixture of hard durable plastic and rubberised textured grip, adding to the aesthetic as well as the functional quality of the grip.

-The grip is a little larger than many of the other grips on the market and for people with average or large size hands that enables a much firmer purchase than compare with the likes of the Removu S1.
+The grip is a little larger than many of the other grips on the market and for people with average or large size hands that enables a much firmer purchase than compared with the likes of the Removu S1.

 There are just four buttons on the grip; a Power button on the left, Highlight button on the right, Record button at the top and Tilt Lock at the bottom.
 The Power button on the left enables you to switch between modes on the GoPro camera once everything is connected.

 When hand holding the grip, the four buttons are all within easy reach, and although they are smooth to the surface of the grip they offer a reassuring click when pressed.